Where to store your Endnote library, or not to store it

 Basically, do not store your library in a location that is not local on your computer or is in any way synced by third parties.

-The technical reason is that EndNote needs to save to several files in a specific order.
-If one of these files are simultaneous synced (locked), then EndNote cannot save to it and the library may be corrupted.
+The technical reason is that EndNote needs to save several files in a specific order.
+If one of these files is simultaneous synced (locked), then EndNote cannot save to it and the library may be corrupted.
 Always make sure your library file is local to the system’s hard drive, and not on a network drive, or in an iCloud, DropBox, Onedrive-style synchronized folder.

 Read a more detailed technical explanation in this article Technical reason to use EndNotes sync functionality and nothing else.